Fiserv/exchange/docs/getting-started/account-operations.md

 #  Account Operations and Settlement Info
 ## Virtual Accounts

-Exchange uses 'virtual accounts' in order to segregate funding for a merchant.
-These virtual accounts are present for each level of the Merchat hierarchy, and the PayFac hierarchy in Exchange.
+Exchange uses 'virtual accounts' in order to segregate funding for merchants on the system.
+These virtual accounts are present for each level of the merchant hierarchy, and the PayFac hierarchy in Exchange.
 These do not correlate to any *actual* bank accounts for the Merchant or PayFac.

 ## Virtual Account Operations